National Winter Ales Festival: Host city and date

 The festival is generally held in January or February of each year; however there were two festivals in 1997, one at each end of the year.
 The first one gave the awards for 1996/7 and the second for 1997/8; there was no festival in 1998.

-While the summer event has been exclusive to London since 1991, the Great British Beer Festival Winter moves between host cities, allocated on 3-year cycle.
+While the summer event has been mostly exclusive to London since 1991, the Great British Beer Festival Winter moves between host cities, allocated on 3-year cycle.
 Branches of CAMRA around the United Kingdom bid for the event.
 Derby was the host city for 2014 to 2016 where the event was held at the Roundhouse.
 The final Derby festival drew 13,832 attendees, the largest in the event's history.
 They drank a combined 57,000 pints of the 470 beers on offer.

 Norwich and Norfolk CAMRA hosted the event in 2017, 2018 and 2019, at The Halls, a medieval complex in Norwich consisting of St Andrew's Hall and Blackfriars' Hall.